Skip to content

 • A person is guilty of incest when he marries a person whom he knows to be related to him within any of the degrees of kindred {Conn.
 Gen. Stat.
 53-A-191 (2013)}.

-Clarifies the inclusion of “electronic or social media” as part of the “action, method, device or means” by which stalking can occur.
+Stalking can include “electronic or social media” as part of the “action, method, device or means” by which stalking can occur.

 Examples of stalking: